 Sustainable procurement is about taking environmental and social factors into account in purchasing decisions.
 It’s about looking at what products are made of, where they come from, and who has made them.
 It’s also about considering whether the item is necessary at all.
 Ultimately it aims to minimise the environmental and social impacts of the purchases we make.

 There is much work to be done on sustainable development within the Trust and the integration of sustainability considerations into the procurement cycle will become an integrated part of the procurement process.

-For purchases between £15,000 and £101,323, formal tender procedures are followed and the procurement department seek competitive tenders for the goods/services.
+For purchases between £25,000 and £181,302 formal tender procedures are followed and the procurement department seeks competitive tenders for the goods/services.
 Again, a separate authorisation process is followed if the goods or service are only available from one supplier.

-For purchases over £113,057 for the year, or cumulated over 4 years, that are not purchased from a National NHS, GPS (Government Procurement Services), regional or local contract, the ‘European Union directives for Public Procurement’ will apply.
+For purchases over £181,302 for the year, or cumulated over 4 years, that are not purchased from a National NHS, CCS (Crown Commercial Services), regional or local contract, the ‘European Union directives for public procurement’ will apply.
 This means that any orders over this threshold must be advertised in the Official Journal of the European Union (OJEU) and a full EU tender process will be carried out by the procurement department.
-Purchases over the EU threshold cannot be ignored or sole supply authorisation sought as the EU rules and regulations on Public Procurement are enforceable by law.
+Purchases over the EU threshold cannot be ignored or sole supply authorisation sought as the EU rules and regulations on public procurement are enforceable by law.